Jan 30, 2018, 3:14:54 PM CST Aug 31, 2023, 2:43:06 PM CDT

 Allergies

-Seasonal allergies typically do not affect a child under the age of 2-3 years old.
-Symptoms of seasonal allergies include itchy, watery eyes, runny nose, cough and congestion, sneezing and sometimes a sore throat.
-However, allergies do not usually cause fatigue, body aches or a fever.
+Symptoms of Seasonal allergies include itchy, watery eyes, runny nose, cough, congestion, sneezing and sometimes a sore throat.
+Allergies do not usually cause fatigue, body aches or a fever.
+Seasonal allergies don't typically affect children under 2 years old.

-Call your pediatrician if: Your child's allergy symptoms persist.
+Call your pediatrician if: Your child's allergy symptoms worsen or persist after more than two weeks.
 Your child's doctor may recommend or prescribe allergy medications depending on your child's age and symptoms.
-If your child is already taking medication for seasonal allergies and their symptoms persist, contact their pediatrician.
+If your child is already taking medication for seasonal allergies and their symptoms persist, contact your pediatrician.

 RSV

-Respiratory syncytial virus, commonly known as RSV, is a specific virus that has similar symptoms to the common cold, but it can be a challenging and even life-threatening virus in infants or young children.
+Respiratory syncytial virus, commonly known as RSV, is a virus that has similar symptoms to the common cold, but it can be serious and even life-threatening in babies.

 Call your pediatrician if: Your child has labored breathing that is hard and fast.
-Difficulty breathing may not be something you hear, but something you see.
-You may notice your child's chest sinking in and their ribs coming and going with each breath.
+You may notice your child's chest sinking in between and below the ribs with each breath.
 If you see any of these symptoms, contact your child's doctor immediately.

 Bronchiolitis

-The most common cause of bronchiolitis is the RSV virus, but other viruses may cause the same symptoms.
+Bronchiolitis happens when mucus builds up in tiny airways that lead to the lungs, called bronchioles.
+This makes it hard to breathe.
+RSV is the most common cause of bronchiolitis, but other viruses may also cause it.
 Bronchiolitis is mainly seen in children 2 years old and younger and causes wheezing and difficulty breathing.

 Call your pediatrician if: A dry cough evolves into clicking, bubbling or rattling when your child inhales.
-Additionally, if your child is having labored breathing, it may be time to call your child's doctor.
+If your child is having labored breathing, call your pediatrician.

 Pneumonia

-Call your pediatrician if: your child has a frequent cough with high fever and/or rapid or difficult breathing.
+Call your pediatrician if: Your child has a persistent or worsening cough with high fever and/or rapid or difficult breathing.

 Asthma

 Asthma is the most common chronic disease of childhood, affecting almost one in 10 children – including more than 156,000 in North Texas, according to the Beyond ABC report.
-Asthma attacks can come and go and can be triggered by a number of factors, including exercise, cold air, excitement, laughing, roughhousing and exposure to environmental factors, like cigarette smoke and air pollution.
+Asthma attacks can come and go and can be triggered by a number of factors, including respiratory illnesses, exercise, cold air, laughing, rough play and exposure to environmental factors, such as cigarette smoke and/or air pollution.

-Call your pediatrician if: Your child's cough is accompanied by wheezing, often a high-pitched, whistle-like sound heard typically when exhaling.
+Call your pediatrician if: Your child's cough is accompanied by wheezing, which is a high-pitched, whistle-like sound heard typically when exhaling.

 Croup

-Croup occurs when the upper airway (nose and upper throat) swells, which causes a child to work harder to breathe.
+Croup occurs when the upper airway (vocal cords and windpipe) swells, which makes it difficult to breathe.
 Croup typically occurs in fall and winter and affects boys more than girls.
 A child can have croup at any age, but it happens more often in children under the age of 5.
+See more signs of croup.

 Pertussis

-Pertussis, also called whooping cough, is a highly contagious illness of the respiratory mucous membrane.
-Caused by bacteria, pertussis is easily spread through infected coughs and sneezes, but can be prevented by a series of vaccines.
+Pertussis, also called whooping cough, is a highly contagious and serious illness of the respiratory mucous membrane.
+Caused by bacteria, pertussis is easily spread through infected coughs and sneezes, but can be prevented by a series of vaccines (DTaP and Tdap).

 Call your pediatrician if: Your child's cough is marked by a series of short, violent coughs sometimes followed by a high-pitched intake of breath that sounds like whoop.